Space Cooling Systems

 - Where there aren’t competitive alternative heating energy sources,

-- In climatic areas with moderate heating loads
+- In climatic areas with moderate heating loads, and

 - Where individual room or zone control is required for customer satisfaction.